MMajd/patterns-revisited/src/ChainOfResposibility/README.md

 - More than one message handler for a message
 - The appropriate handler is not explicitly known by the sender
-- The set of handlers can by dyamically defined
+- The set of handlers can be dynamically defined

 **NOTE: at the end of the chain we could implement null object pattern to always deny the request instead of thrownig an error**